r3a70/freep/README.md

 ##### requirements
 1. Go installed on your machine.
+2. a .env file. **You can find the necessary environment variables from .env.example file that is in root directory**.
+3. Optionals.
-2. Build [telegram-bot-api](https://tdlib.github.io/telegram-bot-api/build.html) .Optionals if you want to upload/download up 2GB or 4GB if you are a premium user.
+..* Build [telegram-bot-api](https://tdlib.github.io/telegram-bot-api/build.html) if you want to upload/download up 2GB or 4GB if you are a premium user.
-3. a .env file. **You can find necessary envs from .env.example file**

 ##### Installation